This blog may contain affiliate links. Read our disclosure policy for more info.

 Queenstown has been attracting visitors from all over the world for close to 100 years.
 This stunning mountain town, built on the shores of Lake Wakatipu, is easily one of the most jaw-droppingly beautiful areas in all of New Zealand.

 Would you believe this small town attracts close to 1.5 million visitors every year, well, to me, that’s no surprise because there’s so much to do in Queenstown!

-Known as the adventure capital of New Zealand, you’ll struggle to find a better place in the world than Queenstown to try out bungy jumping, ziplining, and jetboating.
-Not only are adrenalin-pumping activities a-plenty here, but there are also scenic hikes, excellent restaurants, and some awesome places to stay.
+Known as the adventure capital of New Zealand, you’ll struggle to find a better place in the world than Queenstown to try out bungy jumping, ziplining, and jet boating.
+Not only are adrenalin-pumping activities plentiful here, but there are also scenic hikes, excellent restaurants, and some awesome places to stay.

 A visit to Queenstown will create memories that will last a lifetime.